SpongePowered/SpongeDocs/source/server/spongineer/commands.rst

 .. tip::

     Here are a few simple examples of the sponge conf command in action.
     Please see :doc:`../getting-started/configuration/index` for a more detailed explanation.

-    a. ``/sponge conf -d logging.chunk-load true``
+    a. ``/sponge conf logging.chunk-load true``

       Since no dimension was specified, the dimension would default to the sender(player) dimension.
 So if you were in a mystcraft dimension, this would alter the mystcraft dimension config.

     b. ``/sponge conf -d nether logging.chunk-load true``

       Since a dimension type was specified, this would alter the nether dimension config.

     c. ``/sponge conf -w DIM1 logging.chunk-load true``

       This would alter the config of world named DIM1.

 Forge